wongwh2002/CS2113TeamProject/docs/UserGuide.md

 	Do you want to backlog recurrence entries from 2023-01-23 to 2024-11-07 if any?
 [Y/N]
 ```
-If Y is entered, the output will be as follows:
+If `Y` is entered, the output will be as follows:
 ```
 	____________________________________________________________
 	All entries to recur are added!
 	____________________________________________________________
 ```

-If no recurrence is set or there is no possible backlog, the output will be as follows:
+If `N` is entered, the output will be as follows:
 ```
 	____________________________________________________________
 	Ok!
 The entry will not be backlogged